igorquintaes/Discans/README.md

 ## How to Use discans in your server
 - Invite Discans [using this url](https://discordapp.com/api/oauth2/authorize?client_id=556213286383648769&permissions=154624&scope=bot), or create and deploy your own version of the bot;
-- Open the channel that you want to receive Discans notifications and send `discans channel` keywords.
+- Open the channel that you want to receive Discans notifications and send `discans channel` keywords;
+- If you don't want to chat with Discans in english, you can change Discans language using the command `discans language [language in format xx-XX]`.
+We are supporting mainly two languages: `en-US` and `pt-BR`;
 - Now you can send commands for alert creation.
 You can check more about it above.

 ## Commands